HomerG/cuCKKS/README.md

 # cuCKKS
-A CUDA implementation for CKKS
+A CUDA implementation for CKKS - work under progress